KevKodes/open-eats/README.md

 ### Styling

-Styling the the website pages using raw CSS was another obstacle we had.
-There are hundred of lines of code just for the CSS styling.
-We use mixins Pug templates in order to reuse most of the code for the styling and the html/pug.
-This save us probably hundred of lines code as well.
+Styling the website by hand was one of the most time intensive aspects of the project.
+However, using React components in multiple locations allowed for duplicating styles that both sped up the process and led to stylistic continuity across the site.

 <p>&nbsp;</p>